 Event ID 22: DNSEvent (DNS query)

-Event ID 23: FileDelete (A file delete was detected)
+Event ID 23: FileDelete (File Delete archived)

-A file was deleted
+A file was deleted.

 Event ID 255: Error

 This event is generated when an error occurred within Sysmon.
 They can happen if the system is under heavy load and certain tasked could not be performed or a bug exists in the Sysmon service.
 You can report any bugs on the Sysinternals forum or over Twitter (@markrussinovich).